 "It's basically a training exercise in board game form," he said.
 "I wanted to find a way to help people understand the complex, isoteric ideas of disaster resiliency theory and how they interact with each other."

-Anyone can play the game including local government employee, but it was specifically designed to help local governments uncover where gaps in their emergency management plans lie and help them build more resilient communities.
+Anyone can play the game including local government employees, but it was specifically designed to help local governments uncover where gaps in their emergency management plans lie and help them build more resilient communities.

 Hogya noted that disasters are becoming more and more costly.